vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-rest-docs.md

 ```

 ## Generate document snippets
 When the unit test is executed, the documentation snippets are generated.
-In the above example, the documentation snippets are generated in the directory `target/generated-snippets/test-event-sync-found-events-with-as-of/1` and the snippets include the following asciidoctor documentation:
+In the above example, the documentation snippets are generated in the directory `target/generated-snippets/test-event-sync-found-events-with-as-of/1` and the snippets include the following Asciidoctor documentation:

 * `curl-request.adoc`
 * `http-request.adoc`